Hg (equity firm): Investments

-Hg is invested in more than 30 companies across Europe and the US, and has invested in over 70 companies since its inception.
+Hg is invested in more than 50 companies across Europe and the US, and has invested in over 120 Software & Services businesses.
 One of its most prominent investments is Visma, a Scandinavian software business.
 In August 2020 Hg led the $12.2B buyout of Visma, Europe's largest software buyout to date.

 In 2022, Hg Capital purchased Ideagen PLC, a UK GRC company, for £1 bn.